gilesvangruisen/Argo/Documentation/Decode-Root-Keys.md

 The easiest way to decode models from JSON is to use the global `decode`
-function: pass the `AnyObject` variable returned from `NSJSONSerialization` directly to `decode`, and get the model back.
+function: pass the `AnyObject` variable returned from `NSJSONSerialization` directly to `decode`, and you'll get the model back.
 However, many times the JSON for the model is embedded within a root key:

 ```
 {